sgdevmane/interview-guide/markdowns/html/html-questions.md

 ---

-## Modern HTML Features and Web Standards

-### Q15: What are the latest HTML features and how do you implement modern web standards?
+### Q40: What are the latest HTML features and how do you implement modern web standards?
 **Difficulty: Advanced**

 **Answer:**